najmasultani/Python-Projects-General/Gomoku/README.md

 3. The game alternates between the computer and the user until a player wins or the game ends in a draw.

 ## Resources:
-This project was originally developed as part of the **ESC180: Introduction to Programming course** at the University of Toronto.
+This project was originally developed as part of the **ESC180: Introduction to Programming course** assignment at the University of Toronto.

 ## How to Run:
 ```bash